HUNTER: Louis Digiovanni

-I went on another Nevada chukar hunt with one of your outfitters this October outside of Elko, NV and I have to tell you, he really knows his business.
+I went on another Nevada chukar hunt with a great OUTDOORS INTERNATIONAL outfitter this October outside of Elko, NV and I have to tell you, he really knows his business.

 I am very impressed with his knowledge of his territory in Nevada, the fact that it is very huntable even for chukars, and that there are a lot of birds.
 The conventional wisdom is that chukar country is steep and tough to hunt… but that wasn’t the case at all.
 In the mornings he takes you to areas where you can drive up to the tops of ridges and plateaus and then you hunt the tops.
 In the late morning and afternoon when the temperature is getting up there you hunt the valleys where there are streams and seeps.

 On one occasion his dog Opie was on point about 200 yards down wind from us.
 We hunted toward the dog and finally we are all around the dog and there is nothing going on.
 His dog remained absolutely rigid.
 He was just about to release Opie, we were talking and I was bent over watering my dog with a squirt bottle when chukars exploded all around us.
 We had walked right into the middle of them and they held unbelievably, likely because they found themselves pinned between us and his brittany.

 Some Good Information on Flying with Dogs